If you have ever caught a catfish and taken a look into their mouth you might be surprised to find that their mouths look pretty empty.

 Seeing as they are used to swallowing food whole you can actually use some really big catfish baits when fishing for trophy cats.

-Those that do a lot of noodling are well aware of just how abrasive there sandpaper like teeth are.
+Those that do a lot of noodling are well aware of just how abrasive their sandpaper-like teeth is.
+For the most part, they won’t hurt too much if they do grab onto your hand.

 Catfish teeth will not puncture these types of gloves so wearing them can save you a nasty scrape on your hands.